gvwilson/sdxpy/src/persist/index.md

    slug="persist-circular"
    img="circular.svg"
-   alt="A circular data structure" caption="A data structure that contains a reference to itself"
+   alt="A circular data structure" caption="A data structure that contains a reference to itself."
 %]

 The problem is these lines in `LoadAlias.load`